 To enable this supply chain verification, manufacturers should ensure that the date of placing on the market is visible to the supply chain.

 Medicines brought from Great Britain into Northern Ireland will be considered ‘imported medicines’ under the relevant EU legislation.
 Therefore, they will have to have a marketing authorisation granted under EU law.
 Medicines sold in Northern Ireland will have to be labelled with the details of the holder of the marketing authorisation or their local representative.
 Both must be located either in Northern Ireland or in an EU member state – not in Great Britain.

-From 1 January 2021 the importation of active substances into Great Britain (England, Wales and Scotland) will continue to be accepted without a Written Confirmation from European Economic Area (EEA) countries, USA, Japan, Republic of Korea, Brazil, Australia, Israel, and Switzerland, as well as from Northern Ireland.
+From 1 January 2021 the importation of active substances into Great Britain (England, Wales, and Scotland) will continue to be accepted without a Written Confirmation from European Economic Area (EEA) countries, the USA, Japan, Republic of Korea, Brazil, Australia, Israel, and Switzerland, as well as from Northern Ireland.
 Northern Ireland will also continue to align with all relevant EU rules relating to the placing on the market of manufactured goods.

 What Is An Imported Medicinal Product?

 - A medicinal product/active pharmaceutical ingredient shipped from Northern Ireland to the EU is not an imported medicinal product.

 - A medicinal product/active pharmaceutical ingredient shipped from Great Britain to Northern Ireland is an imported medicinal product.

 - A medicinal product placed on the market in Northern Ireland has to comply with the EU acquis for medicinal products, i.e. the product has to be covered by a marketing authorisation issued by the Commission or the United Kingdom in applying the EU acquis for medicinal products;